This emergency light capsule can help you prepare you for any storm or outage

 - Tested brighter and more power-efficient than competitors

-BUY IT NOW: $20 off 2019 TWO PAKK Emergency LED Handsome Light Capsule with free shipping
+BUY IT NOW: $20 off 2019 TWO PACK Emergency LED Handsome Light Capsule with free shipping

 Was: $59.99